 Penalties include up to six months in jail and/or up to $1,000 in fines.
-And there are additional punishments for DUIs, including a driver’s license suspension.
+There are additional punishments for DUIs, including a driver’s license suspension.
+And drunk driving becomes a category B felony if someone gets seriously injured.

 In this article, our Las Vegas criminal defense attorneys explain Nevada liquor laws, including: